how to increase the rent by serving a section 13 notice

 You might also be interested in…

 If there is no written agreement in place for the tenancy, and therefore no fixed term, then Section 13 cannot be used within 52 weeks of the beginning of the tenancy.
-In other words, it can’t be used during the first year of a tenancy that doesn’t have a written tenancy agreement.

 As mentioned above, if you have a contractual periodic tenancy that includes a rent review clause, then the terms of that clause must be adhered to and Section 13 will not be able to be used.

-How to fill out a Form 4 and common mistakes to avoid
+Filling out a Form 4 and common mistakes to avoid

 To use Section 13, you must fill out a Form 4 and serve it to the tenant.
 You can easily download a Form 4 from the government’s official website.